This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 I’m using blunt, pointed end tweezers to make the hook rather than trying to make a small hook with my fingers.
 Refer to Video at 00:12

-The purpose of the hook is so the wire doesn’t come out of the bud when I’ve completed it.
+The hook’s purpose is so the wire doesn’t come out of the bud when I’ve completed it.

 I’m using gumpaste that I have tinted pink with mulberry gel color to make this flower.